bernes1/bernes1/README.md

 ### Hi there 👋
- I am a Aspiring Software Developer.
+ I am a Software Developer.

- Currenly i am learning more about pyhton and TS/JS
+ Currenly studying